The Best Propane Stoves For Camping And RV Life

 How do I use the propane gas quick connect on my trailer?

 If your RV has a quick connect to your large propane tanks to use stoves, grills, and fireplaces outdoors, all you’ll need is a connection hose if it wasn’t included with the trailer purchase.
-Camp Chef sells one that has a 3/8 female fitting, and a type 250 male fitting.
-It’s made for use with Camp Chef stoves, but it might work with other models as well.
+Dozant sells one that works with most grills and propane camp stoves.